Data publications found:

 2024

-This Dataset contains all data and scripts required to replicate the results presented in the manuscript.
-All data processing is carried out in jupyter notebooks and python scripts.
-Required python packages are listed in the requirements.txt file, found in the codes folder.
-We employed NanoCT...
+This Dataset contains all data (and more!) required to replicate the results presented in the manuscript.
+All data processing is carried out in jupyter notebooks (DataProcessing_*.ipynb).
+Required python packages are listed at the end of this file.
+We employed FIBSEM data (focused ion beam...

 Hazard and Risk Assessment tool for the Groningen Gas Field, the Netherlands [updated]